ThomasVon2021/blikvm-site/docs/en/hdmi-csi-i2s.md

     (Query the car number via ‘arecord –l’, refer to step 9)

 ??? note "Pi5B platforms HDMI to CSI module test demo reference."

+    !!! warning "In the following test, the CAM1 channel is used, and the input resolution is 1080P24Hz.
+During the Raspberry Pi 5B test, it was found that the EDID settings were invalid, so an HDMI emulator needs to be added to force the target to output HDMI.
+Otherwise, the Raspberry Pi 5B may not receive any input.
+Due to the lack of corresponding hardware encoding on the Raspberry Pi 5B, the image capture performance of the Raspberry Pi 5B + C790 is generally inferior to that of the Raspberry Pi 4B."

     Edit /boot/config.txt (sudo permission required).
     ```
     sudo nano /boot/config.txt